 As can be seen from the blood pressure chart, below, low blood pressure is when your blood pressure measurements consistently fall below 90 systolic (upper number) and 60 diastolic (lower number).
 This is written as 90/60 or spoken as “90 over 60.”
 Although symptoms of low blood pressure may occur at higher levels, they most commonly occur below 90/60.
 To be fair, however, far more research and attention are devoted to high rather than low blood pressure, so there is greater variability in how hypotension is defined.

 2. What are the symptoms?

 Many people with low blood pressure have no symptoms.
-Their low blood pressure doesn’t create problems — and in fact it is a good thing as they are less likely to develop issues with high blood pressure.
+Their low blood pressure doesn’t create problems; in fact, it is a good thing, as they are less likely to develop issues with high blood pressure.

 But some people with low blood pressure do have symptoms.
-The most common are sudden dizziness, light-headedness, or even fainting, especially when standing up from sitting, squatting or lying down.
-This is called postural or orthostatic hypotension and is caused by not enough blood getting to the brain.
-Usually it lasts only seconds for most people.
-In the elderly, however, it can become a bigger problem and result in more health problems and injuries.2
+The most common are sudden dizziness, light-headedness, or even fainting, especially when standing up from sitting, squatting or lying down.2 This is called postural or orthostatic hypotension and is caused by not enough blood getting to the brain.
+Usually it lasts only seconds.
+In the elderly, however, it can have a greater impact, resulting in more health problems and injuries.3